What is a dataset in Cognee?

 - Processing status is tracked per dataset

-- After you add more data, Cognify focuses on new or changed items
+- After you remember more data, the underlying cognify step focuses on new or changed items

 - Skips what’s already completed for that dataset